Senator Mark Warner: Equifax CEO's departure is 'by no means enough'

 To which, Clayton replied: "That's my job."

--- CNNMoney's Matt Eagan contributed to this story.
+-- CNNMoney's Matt Egan contributed to this story.